DanyAAD90/Moninet/README.md

 ​      and on the job screen I saw this change almost immediately.

+6. After that i create `Artifacts` with `npm publish` command.
+Artifact is a summary of complete build from pipelines.
+7. I made a `new release` with `deployments`.

 ### CD process #1 (ACR):

 1. I created `docker image` using `Dockerfile`, then build a container.